pedroschott/ActionGlassTabBarSkill/README.md

 # Create a Glass Action Bar SwiftUI

-A Codex skill for building or documenting a SwiftUI glass action bar: native `TabView` foundation, `ryanashcraft/FabBar` installation, floating action button setup, bottom action overlay, and reusable glass modifiers.
+An AI skill for building or documenting a SwiftUI glass action bar: native `TabView` foundation, `ryanashcraft/FabBar` installation, floating action button setup, bottom action overlay, and reusable glass modifiers.

 ## What It Includes